Has COVID changed Fridays for Future? | DW | 18.03.2021

-With COVID restrictions still in force, the March 19 climate strike will be a far cry from protests that once attracted millions.
+With coronavirus measures still in force the March 19 climate strike will be a far cry from protests that once attracted millions.
 But can Fridays for Future survive this change?
 DW spoke with activists across the globe.

 The COVID-19 pandemic has forced climate activists to rethink their strategy and adapt their message